 Here’s another problem that commonly occurs due to a fault in the door lock actuator, even though the doors are closed.
 The ‘door open warning’ light may still appear.
 The sensor is a part of the lock assembly, and any fault or damage to the assembly may cause the sensor to malfunction.

-The Anti-theft Alarm Goes Off Randomly
+Door Lock Actuator Troubleshooting, Symptoms #5: Anti-theft Alarm Goes Off Randomly

 It is not unusual for a faulty door lock actuator to trigger an anti-theft alarm to go off randomly.
 This usually happens because of water seeping inside the door and causing the actuator to malfunction.
 Fortunately, fixing the leak and sealing the connector might fix your problem.
 An old actuator might also be the cause of this problem and replacing it might be the only solution.

-There are some more issues that a vehicle owner must give attention to if their car is experiencing problems with the locking system.
+There are some more issues that a vehicle owner must pay attention to if their car is experiencing problems with the locking system.
 So, what’s causing you to need to worry about door lock actuator troubleshooting?

 If the door actuator fails or is having problems working, it’s likely due to a disruption in the connection leading to the car door latch.
 A fault in the connection can cause the lock to stuck in an open or closed position.
-There usually is a manual way to unlock or lock your vehicle from your key, but in many luxury cars, the door lock will need to be disabled as it may cause you problems.
+There usually is a manual way to unlock or lock your vehicle with your key, but in many luxury cars, the door lock will need to be disabled as it may cause you problems.

-Rust, Grime, And Jamming
+Door Lock Actuator Troubleshooting, Failure Causes #2: Rust, Grime, And Jamming

 Rust is one biggest problems faced by any automobile owner.
 It can be the reason why the lock system of the vehicle has stopped working or is working inconsistently.
 Rust or dirt can get built up in the assembly line, causing it to malfunction and not work.
 The lock system may also jam due to a broken piece or a foreign object not allowing the actuator to work properly.
 This can cause to lock to be stuck and not operational.